 Easy Rice Flour Bread Machine Recipe (Dairy Free)

-This soft, tender, delicious gluten free rice flour bread for the bread machine is as good sliced and buttered as it is toasted.
+This soft, tender, delicious gluten free rice flour bread machine recipe is as good sliced and buttered as it is toasted.
 This is the bread recipe to turn to when you want bread, but don't want to be in the kitchen for hours.

-Why this bread machine recipe is a must-try!
+Why this rice flour bread machine recipe is a must-try!

 One of the best things about this bread is the texture – slice it if you want, but just tearing it apart and taking a big bite is equally as good.
 With an elastic texture and a versatility that’s great with sandwiches or alongside a meal, this rice flour white bread takes the cake when it comes to prep and baking time.
 And we have the bread machine to thank for that.